About the Data

 Description of the data source, numerator, denominator, survey questions, and other relevant details about the national estimate.

-Number of births delivered by cesarean section to low-risk females (full-term, singleton, vertex presentation)
+Number of births delivered by cesarean section to low-risk females (first birth, full-term, singleton, vertex presentation, )

-Number of live births to low-risk females (full-term, singleton, vertex presentation)
+Number of live births to low-risk females (first birth, full-term, singleton, vertex presentation)

-A low-risk female is defined as one with a full-term (at least 37 weeks since the first day of the last normal menstrual period [LMP]) singleton (not a multiple) pregnancy, with a vertex fetus (head facing in a downward position in the birth canal).
-A description of the primary measurement used to determine the fetus’s gestational age, the interval between the first day of LMP and the birth, has been published by NCHS.
+A low-risk female is defined as nulliparous (never given birth before), full-term (at least 37 weeks) singleton (not a multiple) pregnancy, with a vertex fetus (head facing in a downward position in the birth canal).

 Any change to the objective text, baseline, target, target-setting method or data source since the Healthy People 2020 launch.

 Additional resources about the objective

 - Osterman MJK, Martin JA, Menacker F. Expanded health data from the new birth certificate, 2006.
 National vital statistics reports; vol 58 no 5.
 Hyattsville, MD: National Center for Health Statistics.
 2009.